sham00n/buster/README.md

 ## Usage examples

-###### Get info of a single email(exists or not,social media where email was used,data breaches,pastes and more info if it is a company email)
+###### Get info of a single email(exists or not,social media where email was used,data breaches,pastes and links to where it was found)

 ```bash
 $ buster -e target@example.com